International Diploma in Humanitarian Assistance

 -

-In order to secure a place in the program, admitted students must pay a nonrefundable deposit of $500 to the university by the start date.
+In order to secure a place in the program, admitted students must pay a nonrefundable deposit of $500 to the university by the deadline date indicated on your admit letter.
 The deposit is credited toward the student's course cost.

 - Program is not eligible for U.S. federal aid programs